ttyS0e/kong-data-loader/README.md

 # Kong Data Loader

-This program will load a (2.4, 2.5, or 2.6) bootstrapped Kong schema with a huge amount of Consumers and Rate Limiting Advanced plugins.
+This program will load a (2.4 to 2.7) bootstrapped Kong schema with a huge amount of Consumers and Rate Limiting Advanced plugins.

 This is to test data loading in certain scenarios.